-This powerful KS2 grammar resources pack provides everything you need to teach a series of five lessons on the passive voice in Year 6, culminating in an extended writing task where children can use their grammatical understanding in context.
+This powerful Key Stage 2 grammar resources pack provides everything you need to teach a series of five lessons on the passive voice in Y6, culminating in an extended writing task where children can use their grammatical understanding in context.

 This primary resource pack includes: